 Best way to invest in 3D printing stocks

-There are many public companies in the 3D printing space, but the three main players where one can invest in 3D printing stocks include:
+There are a select few of public companies in the 3D printing space, but the three main players where one can invest in 3D printing stocks include:

 - ExOne (NASDAQ:XONE): ExOne provides 3D printing to industrial customers in several segments, which include pumps, automotive, aerospace, heavy equipment and energy.
-The company’s most recent product is its Exerial Industrial 3D Printer.
+One of the company’s products is its Exerial Industrial 3D Printer.
 Multiple Exerial printers have the capability of being linked together, making mass production easy.
+The 17-4PH is the latest industrial printing material for the company.
+In April, 2018, the 3D printing stock announced its newest product, the Innovent+, which is “the most advanced powder disposing technology in the market”, according to its website.
+In its 2017 annual report, the company announced $57.7 million in revenue, a 21 percent increase compared with 2016.
+ExOne sold 41 machines, setting a new record the company.

-For the more risk-averse, another option is the 3D Printing Exchange Traded Fund (BATS:PR).
-This ETF began trading in July 2016 and has 48 holdings as of November 17, 2017, all of which are leaders in 3D printing and related businesses.
-As of November 2017, companies on the top holdings are SLM Solutions (FRA:AM3D), Renishaw (LON:RSW) and ExOne.
+For the more risk-averse, another option instead of a 3D printing stock is the 3D Printing Exchange Traded Fund (BATS:PR).
+This 3D printing ETF began trading in July 2016 and has 47 holdings as of April 16, 2018, all of which are leaders in 3D printing and related businesses.
+Companies on the top holdings are 3D Systems, HP INC (NYSE:HPQ), Renishaw (LON:RSW), StrataSys, and ExOne.

 Don’t forget to follow us @INN_Technology for real-time news updates.